DragonBox/u3d/LOG_RULES.md

 ### F - Multi-line with no clear entry point (memory fetching)

 This section illustrates how a rule will fetch lines from the previously logged lines.
-It is used when you want to log several lines, but the fixed point is not at the beginning of the block.
+It is used when you want to log several lines, but the fixed 'entry point' is not at the beginning of the block.

 ```json
 "log": {
   "active": true,